||Cloudbait Observatory Home|

 The material here is necessarily graphics intensive, but I've done my best to optimize the images so that download times should be reasonable even with slow network connections.

 I'm happy to respond to emails with questions or comments.
 To avoid your mail being misidentified as spam, please make sure it has a subject line and no HTML content.
-If you are an AOL customer, I may not be able to respond.
-AOL regularly blocks vast amounts of legitimate email, including mine.
-I can't determine why, because the organization foolishly blocks mail to its own postmaster!
-My best advice is to dump AOL and sign up with a real Internet provider.
-You won't regret it.
 If your email server implements SPF filtering, I may not be able to respond.
 SPF is a protocol designed to control spam, but it also blocks a lot of legitimate email.
 I would suggest you contact your ISP or mail administrator and have SPF disabled.
 In spite of its good intentions, it is a badly flawed system.